It's not every monarch who has a drink named after her nickname. Then again, not every monarch gets the nickname "Bloody".

 - Lady Jane has Mary as the chief antagonist and Anti-Villain.
 Played by Jane Lapotaire, Mary tries to save her cousin from execution several times, but eventually bows to pressure and seems deeply remorseful as she sends Jane to the scaffold.

 - The historical fictional book Katherine of Aragon: The True Queen by Alison Weir presents Mary through the eyes of her adoring mother Katherine.
 Here, Mary is seen as a long-suffering victim of Anne Boleyn when she rises to power.
-By contrast, the book's follow-up Anne Boleyn: A King's Obsession portrays her through the eyes of her stepmother, who sees her initially as a smart-mouthed, disobedient brat and continuously advocates for her father to punish or execute her... up until the end, where, herself about to be executed, Anne openly repents of her treatment of Mary and begs one of her ladies-in-waiting to send her apologies.
+By contrast, the book's follow-up Anne Boleyn: A King's Obsession portrays her through the eyes of her stepmother, who sees her initially as a smart-mouthed, disobedient brat and continuously advocates for her father to punish or execute her... up until the end, where, herself about to be executed, Anne openly repents over her treatment of Mary and begs one of her ladies-in-waiting to send her apologies.

-- Much like the above, Wolf Hall portrays Mary has a terrorised young girl who's life has been turned upside down by the king's divorce to her mother.
+- Much like the above, Wolf Hall portrays Mary has a terrorised young girl whose life has been turned upside down by the king's divorce to her mother.
 She's shown to be sickly, vulnerable, and deeply pitiable.

 - On Good Eats, she appears in the "Good Eats Bar" enjoying the beverage that was named after her, which Alton feels has been ruined by the modern bar industry.